jacquessham/Personal_Financial_Dashboard/readme.md

 # Personal Financial Dashboard
+A dashboard which display the user's aggregated financial including net worth, income and expense analysis.

 ## Motivation
 Usually a person would have multiple financial statements - bank accounts, credit cards, student loans...etc.
 Therefore, it is hard to aggregate all the numbers to get a concrete income or expense in every month.
 The goal is to ingest all the statements and display one's financial situation on a dashboard.